RafiMM0609/first_NextJs/README.md

 3. honestly i still learn, what the meaning of React.FC
 4. usually i use main at start and main for the end
 5. then we can add section or div what ever we want
-6. if we use variable that will be proccesed using ts (not only html) we must state it like
+6. if we use variable that will be procesed using ts (not only html) we must state it like

 ```
   const [firstName, setName] = useState('xixixr');